Thiruvarur Bakthavathsalam

-Thiruvaarur Bakthavathsalam (born 25 November 1956) is a renowned mridangam Vidwan.
+Thiruvaarur Bakthavathsalam (born 25 November 1956) is an Indian mridangam Vidwan.
 In 2021, he was awarded the Sangeetha Kalanidhi award by the Madras Music Academy.

 Early life

 Bakthavathsalam was born in the Tanjore district of Tamil Nadu, India, coming from a family of traditional musicians.

 He started his vocal training under his mother, Sangeetha Vidushi Smt.
 T. R. Anandavalli.
 Later, he began playing the mridangam, a double-headed drum, under the guidance of his maternal uncle, Mridangam Maestro Thiruvaarur Sri Krishnamurthy, in gurukulavasam style.

 He accompanied his mother in concerts from the age of nine.
 At sixteen, he moved to Chennai, the cultural hub of Carnatic music, and performed widely in all prestigious Sabhās and organizations.

-He won several prizes in all the Sabhas in Chennai as a young mridangist.
-All India Radio recognized his exceptional talent and gave him a double promotion from 'B' to 'A' grade, bypassing the 'B high' grade.
+He won several prizes in the Sabhas in Chennai as a young mridangist.
+All India Radio recognized his talent and gave him a double promotion from 'B' to 'A' grade, bypassing the 'B high' grade.
 Soon after, he attained the coveted top grade from All India Radio, making him one of the most celebrated artists at a very young age.

 He played at the 1992 Summer Olympic Games opening ceremony held in Barcelona, Spain.
-Sri Bakthavathsalam was interested in spirituality from a young age and visited several religious ashrams and mutts in South India.
+Bakthavathsalam was interested in spirituality from a young age and visited several religious ashrams and mutts in South India.
 Over the years, he became very close to the heads of these institutions.
 He was conferred with the title "Mridanga Vadya Mani" by Paramacharya Sri Chandrasekara Saraswathi Swamigal of Kanchi Mutt, making him the youngest recipient of this award among many other veterans.